johnWilshire/contest/readme.md

 devtools::install_github("johnwilshire/contest")
 ```
 # Implementation
-This package is built with  Rcpp.
+This package was created using Rcpp.

 ## TODO
 * Tests (Which?
 How?
 Where?)
 * Generation
+    * make males a heap/priority queue
 * Males
 * Nests
 * logging
+* finish DESCRIPTION file
+* parameters from json function wrapper

 ## Milestones
 * one generation
+* log winners
+* log stuff
 * complete model